 - Kidney Imaging – X-ray or CT scan to determine the presence of kidney stones or other kidney abnormalities.

-Minimally invasive Parathyroid surgery (also known as parathyroidectomy) is a procedure that uses only a ¾ inch incision.
-The surgery is performed in less time than traditional surgery and requires less recovery time.
-Most patients are discharged on the same day as surgery.
+Parathyroid surgery (also known as parathyroidectomy) is a procedure that uses a 6 inch incision.
+The surgery takes 1.5 hours to perform and requires a one night overnight stay for recovery.
 There are multiple parathyroid surgeries.
 Your surgeon will discuss the different options and recommend the best treatment for you.